danj2k/aardwolf-plugins/README.md

 * `sv update` updates it from `train` output if you already have the mini window open.
 * `sv help` displays help information.

-It's my first attempt at a MUSHclient plugin, so there are undoubtedly things that do not work as expected or do not conform to MUSHclient or Aardwolf client package norms; if you come across one of these cases, please create an issue on this GitHub giving as much information as possible.
+Please report any problems by creating an issue on this GitHub giving as much information as possible.
+Screenshots may also be helpful.

 ## Danj_DMAssist